madsh/dilemma/index.md

 "Who is to blamed?" (for the dog hurting mom)

-Dad looks to the mom... and blame her for getting to close to the dog, but she cries back that she had no idea the dog was capable of biting her.
+Dad looks to the mom... and blame her for getting too close to the dog, but she cries back that she had no idea the dog was capable of biting her.

 Dad looks to the place where he bought the dog... the tell him it was a perfectly nice puppy - actually the best of bread.

-Dad looks to the son... and ask if the son could have done better, but he cries back he tried his best to train the dog to be nice, but he could not keep the other dogs away from the puppy.
+Dad looks to the son... and ask if the son could have done better, but he cries back he tried his best to train the dog to be nice, but he could not keep the puppy away from the other dogs.

 Finally dad looks to him self... and asks